Find all the answers for your Galapagos tour:

 Q: How much money should I bring?

-A: It depends on the length of your cruise, please note that you need enough cash for the Galapagos National Park fee (~$100), Ingala Transit Control card (~$20), alcoholic and soft drinks, souvenirs, tips, and in some yachts you will have to rent wetsuits and/or kayaks.
+A: It depends on the length of your cruise, please note that you need enough cash for the Galapagos National Park fee (~US$100), Ingala Transit Control card (~US$20), alcoholic and soft drinks, souvenirs, tips, and in some yachts you will have to rent wetsuits and/or kayaks.

 Q: What are the tipping standards in Ecuador and Galapagos?

 A: In Ecuador, there is no established amount for tipping.
-However, based on our clients’ experience, and if you think that the service has been excellent, we recommend for tours, US $8 to US $15 per person, per day.
-For example, if you travel onboard a cruise with your partner and both have decided to tip US $12 each per day, that would be US $24 a day, and US $168 for a 7-night cruise (the crew will divide it equally among them), plus any amount you leave to the guide.
+However, based on our clients’ experience, and if you think that the service has been excellent, we recommend for Ecuador Continental tours, US$8 to US$15 per traveller, per day.
+In Galapagos the average is US$10 - US$15 per day, per guest for budget / midrange trips, and US$20 - US$25 per day, per guest for first class / luxury cruises (the crew will divide it equally among them), plus any amount you leave to the guide.

 Q: What currency do you use in Ecuador and how can we exchange our money?